BRuDesDev/motivational-email/README.md

 >
 >$ cd motivational-email

-# Open main.py to edit variables to make work for you
+# Open main.py to edit variables so script works for you
 >$ sudo nano main.py

-# Fill in the constants with correct info
+# Fill in the variables with correct info
 MY_EMAIL = "your email to send from"

 MY_PASSWORD = "password to login to your above email"